nus-cs2103-AY2021S2/ip/docs/README.md

 ## Basic Info

-Duke allows the user to key in three types of tasks: todo, deadlines and events.
-Todo tasks are those that you expect to finish immediately, and so does not have an end date.
-Deadlines and Events are tasks that must have an end date, whereas it is optional to add time.
+**Duke** allows the user to key in three types of tasks: **todo**, **deadlines** and **events**, and also be able to manipulate them.

+1. **Todo** tasks are those that you expect to finish immediately, and so does not have an end date.
+2. **Deadlines** are tasks that must have an end date, whereas it is optional to add time.
+3. **Events** are tasks that must have an end date, and although the time here is optional, it is recommended that you key in the time.

+**Note:** The time for both deadline and events are in 24-hour format.

-Duke also allows the user to keep track of notes, which are separately stored compared to tasks.
+Duke also allows the user to keep track of **notes**, which are separately stored compared to tasks.
 Notes are flexible in that you can key in anything, search for them using keywords, and be able to delete them if you know their index.

 ## Setting Up